JR5x/finalCapstone/README.md

 ## Installation

-To install, download both the finalCapstone.ipynb notebook and UsArrests.csv data file from the main branch into the same local folder, and open the notebook with Jupyter Notebook.
+To install, download both the finalCapstone.ipynb notebook and UsArrests.csv data file from the master branch into the same local folder, and open the notebook with Jupyter Notebook.

 ## Usage